Jasmine Brown (netball): Birmingham Panthers

 Following the disbandment of Severn Stars at the end of the 2024 Netball Super League season, Brown reunited with Trip at Birmingham Panthers, one of two new entries in the relaunched “NSL 2.0”, which aimed to professionalise the league.
 During the 2025 Netball Super League season, Brown was once again named in the All Star VII.

 Leeds Rhinos

 Brown signed for Leeds Rhinos ahead of the 2026 Super League season.
+Her season was cut short after just three league games in March 2026 when she suffered an achilles injury which ruled her out of the 2026 Commonwealth Games.

 International career

-Brown was included in the Future Roses squad for 2024–25 before being named in the England A squad as part of the Roses’ preparations for the Vitality Netball Nations Cup in January 2025.
-She earned her first senior cap at the England New Zealand test series in November 2025.
+Brown was included in the Future Roses squad for 2024–25 before being named in the England A squad as part of the Roses’ preparations for the 2025 Netball Nations Cup.
+She earned her first senior cap at the 2025 England New Zealand netball series.